Key Executor Duties

 Although not legally required to do so, executors commonly take the lead in managing any funeral.
 Funeral expenses can be paid or reimbursed from the estate, and a "standard" funeral, including a casket, will probably cost around $6-10K (plus any burial costs, which can be substantial) ... with the caveat that funeral costs vary significantly by region and by service choices.
 See Funerals for more information.

-Collect and Inventory Estate Assets
+Inventory Estate Assets and Debts

 Discovering all assets in an estate can be more challenging than you would think, even if the decedent left a seemingly organized list.
-Over time you may receive account statements in the mail from previously unknown assets, and you may discover additional assets by asking the decedent's lawyer or tax accountant, by perusing the decedent's recent income tax forms, or even performing online searches for life insurance policies, abandoned assets, retirement plans, and more: see Finding Assets for helpful information.
+Over time you may receive account statements in the mail regarding previously unknown assets, and you may discover additional assets by asking the decedent's lawyer or tax accountant, by perusing the decedent's recent income tax forms, or even performing online searches for life insurance policies, abandoned assets, retirement plans, and more: see Finding Assets for helpful information.

 Part of the inventory process is to determine the value of the assets so that taxes can properly be assessed, and so that distributions can be appropriately allocated.
 Certain types of assets are easy to value, such as the contents of a bank account or shares of stock in a publicly traded company.
 Other asset types can be a little less definitive, such as a used car or collectible, which you can estimate using public references, or real estate, where you may want to look at the tax assessor's valuation and talk to a real estate agent about sales of comparable properties.
 Still other asset types can be downright difficult to value, such as artwork or a private business, for which you likely need hire a professional appraiser.
 See Determining Value.